Skip to main content

 Extract Fields at Query Time

 LynxDB follows a schema-on-read philosophy: you do not need to define a schema before ingesting data.
-Send any JSON, any text, any format.
+JSON and text logs remain queryable without an upfront schema, but each ingest transport has its own endpoint contract.
 Fields from JSON events are indexed automatically.
-For unstructured text logs, use REX and EVAL to extract and compute fields at query time.
+For unstructured text logs, use parse regex (formerly rex in SPL2) and extend (formerly eval) to extract and compute fields at query time.

 How schema-on-read works